-- Educators must willfully approve of the families that they serve by igniting the act of acceptance.
+- Educators must wilfully approve of the families that they serve by igniting the act of acceptance.

-- Educators must inspire each family by honoring, admiring, and maintaining a high opinion of them through respect.
+- Educators must inspire each family by honouring, admiring, and maintaining a high opinion of them through respect.

 - Educators must genuinely encourage and support parents with compassion, empathy, care and professionalism.